 Since 1827, this confectionary shop has continued Bélisaire Boissier's dream of making the finest bonbons.
 It was Boissier who invented a new glaze technique, giving the first candied chestnut or marrons glacé recipe.
 No French household celebrates Christmas or Noël without them.

-Today various Marrons Glacés are given an extra luxury touch such as Ardèche, Cognac, pear liqueur with rum and chocolate.
-The famous bonbons Boule come in many flavours (violet and coquelicot poppy are so very old French) and les Froufrous all make pretty gifts.
+Their Marrons Glacés are chosen from Italy and given a French touch from plain to Cognac, pear liqueur with rum and chocolate.
+The famous bonbons Boule come in many flavours (violet, rose and coquelicot poppy are so very old French).
+Together with traditional candied almonds, chocolate petals and les Froufrous, they all make pretty gifts.

 Boissier Paris, 77 rue du Bac, 75007 Paris (Closed Sunday)